THE BEST POWER METER FOR YOU

 And while there’s no significant performance or training benefit or prescription for roadies from measuring and analyzing independent left and right power sensor data, power meter pedals are equipped to do so in ways that fewer crank arm power meters outside Shimano ones can and that spiders can only estimate algorithmically.

-Favero’s Assioma UNO and DUO power meters (sensors in both pedals) become price competitive against higher-end Shimano crank arm power meter models and those made for SRAM and Campagnolo crank arms.
-They are less costly when compared to spiders where you have to add some combination of crank arms, chainrings, or bottom brackets to make them compatible.
+Favero’s Assioma DUO-Shi and DUO power meters become price competitive against higher-end Shimano crank arm power meter models and those made for SRAM and Campagnolo crank arms.
+They are also less costly when compared to spiders where you have to add some combination of crank arms, chainrings, or bottom brackets to make them compatible.

-Garmin’s US$650 Rally RS100 (left-side sensor) power meter pedals that use the Shimano SPD-SL pedal platform is over 2 times ($350 more) the price of buying or putting a sensor on your Shimano crank arm.
-At US$1100, the Rally RS200 (sensors on both sides) is 1.5 times ($380 more) the price of a dual-sided Favero Assioma.
+Garmin’s single-sided US$650 Rally RS100 (Shimano) and RK100 (Look) power meter pedals are over 2 times ($350 more) the price of buying or putting a sensor on your Shimano crank arm.
+They are also slightly more than the dual-sided Favero Assioma DUO-Shi and not much less than Assioma DUO.
+At US$1100, the Rally RS200 (sensors on both sides) is 1.5x to 2x the price of the dual-sided Favero Assioma models.

 As with the Garmin Vector, the Rally uses a coin cell battery accessed by a battery door.
 Poor seals on the Vector models led to high-reliability issues reported both by users and dealers.
-It will be interesting to see whether Garmin has solved this problem with the Rally.
+In my testing, Garmin has solved this problem with the Rally.

 While the Rally’s claimed battery life is roughly 2 to 3 times Assioma’s 50 hours, the Rally requires a less commonly available button cell battery.
 By contrast, you can recharge your Assioma batteries at the same time you recharge your head unit, lights, or electronic shifting batteries.